 Property Value or Neighborhood Harmony: Variances are a deviation from code, and result in an inconsistency between this property and nearby properties.
 The variance would support the STR request, which has both positive and negative impacts economic impacts.
-Overall, staff feel the negative impacts to safety far outweigh any economic impact.
+The condition to secure parking and/or parking egress/ingress will mitigate any negative impacts to adjacent properties and vehicles and pedestrians.